Voice of Music: History

 V-M Corporation was founded in June 1944 by Walter Miller in Benton Harbor, Michigan.
 The company originally manufactured only 78 rpm record changers and labelled them simply as "A V-M Product".
 The brand name "Voice of Music" was suggested by a V-M engineer and first used in 1952.

-V-M designed a two-speed changer after Columbia Records introduced the LP in 1948, then added the 45rpm speed after RCA brought that innovation to market in 1949.
+V-M designed a two-speed changer after Columbia Records introduced the LP in 1948, then added the 45 rpm speed after RCA brought that innovation to market in 1949.
 In 1954, V-M added the fourth speed (16 2/3 rpm) for "talking books."
 A new changer mechanism, used throughout the 1950s, 1960s, and 1970s was developed in 1950.
 The basic design was retained until record changer production was terminated and was updated throughout the years to keep V-M's record changers aligned with their competitors.
 The speed control mechanism was redesigned in 1961.
 V-M Corporation claimed that their record changers were jam-proof and enjoyed a reputation of being both well-built and reliable.
 These mass-produced record changers, while competitive with other manufacturers' products, i.e. BSR and Garrard, in both build quality and product specifications, were not competitive with high-end record changers.
 Like other mass-produced record changers, some tonearms had heavier vertical tracking force (VTF), and poorer speed accuracy and rumble specifications than higher grade record changers.
-V-M mass-produced record changers, like their competitors' offerings, were used in low to medium priced audio equipment - compact systems, console stereos, and portable systems.
+V-M mass-produced record changers, like their competitors' offerings, were used in low to medium priced audio equipment – compact systems, console stereos, and portable systems.
 Unlike their competitors, V-M often customized their units for large OEM customers with uniquely styled controls, platter mats, colors, tonearms, and trim pieces.

 They were sold also as separate components.
 Most had ceramic cartridges with dual style stylus for LPs/45s, and one for 78 rpm records.
 Most had two pole synchronous motors.
 From the late 1950s onward, V-M record changers, sold to original equipment manufacturers (OEM), were either unlabeled or labelled with the OEM customer's trademark.
 Record changers sold to OEM customers were sold in two configurations; fully assembled or unassembled, requiring final assembly, at half the OEM fully assembled price.